ircdocs/modern-irc/_includes/modern-appendix.md

 Indicates a PING or PONG message missing the originator parameter which is required by old IRC servers.
 Nowadays, this may be used by some servers when the PING `<token>` is empty.

+{% numericheader ERR_NORECIPIENT %}

+      "<client> :No recipient given (<command>)"

+Returned by the {% message PRIVMSG %} command to indicate the message wasn't delivered because there was no recipient given.

+{% numericheader ERR_NOTEXTTOSEND %}

+      "<client> :No text to send"

+Returned by the {% message PRIVMSG %} command to indicate the message wasn't delivered because there was no text to send.

 {% numericheader ERR_INPUTTOOLONG %}

       "<client> :Input line was too long"